getflywheel/create-local-addon/README.md

 The standard installation process looks something like this:

 ![Standard Installation Process](./docs/standard_installation.gif)

-If this is your first time creating a Local add-on or you want more information on the setup process, you may find it helpful to add the `--verbose` flag, like so:
+**Verbose Mode**: if this is your first time creating a Local add-on or you want more information on the setup process, you may find it helpful to add the `--verbose` flag (see example below).

 ![Verbose Installation Process](./docs/verbose_installation.gif)

+## More Help

+* **Setup Errors**: by default, full traces for errors that occur during installation are silenced.
+If you want the full trace for errors to be printed into the terminal, you can used the `--show-error-traces` flag.
+Error traces will be printed just before the associated error or warning message is displayed.
+* **Add-on Names with Spaces**: if you want to create an add-on with spaces in it, you can enclose the name in double-quotes (as a command line argument).
+These quotes are not necessary if you provide the name to the generator prompt.

 ## Next Steps
 Here are some tips to help you get started after you have used the generator to set up your add-on.